alicomputer76w/Pdf_Tools/README.md

-# PDF Tools Suite (Frontend-Only)
+# PDF Tools Suite (Frontend‑Only)

 Live site: https://pdfescape.online/

-This is a pure client‑side PDF tools collection built for GitHub Pages.
-It requires no backend, no Node.js server, and no `node_modules`.
-All functionality runs in the browser using CDN libraries.
+## About

+PDF Tools Suite is a privacy‑friendly, client‑side toolkit for everyday PDF tasks.
+All processing happens locally in your browser — your files do not leave your device.
+The app is built with `pdf-lib`, `PDF.js`, and vanilla HTML/CSS/JS, and is deployed as a static site.

-## What’s included
+## Features Overview

-- Merge PDF
-- Split PDF
+- PDF Merger — combine multiple PDFs into one document
-- Rotate pages
-- Watermark
-- Text extractor
+- PDF Splitter — extract specific pages or ranges into a new PDF
+- PDF to Word — convert PDF text to editable DOCX (English & Urdu)
-- PDF to Image
+- PDF to Image — render pages to high‑quality images (PNG/JPG)
-- Image to PDF (robust PNG embedding)
+- Image to PDF — create PDFs from images with robust PNG embedding
-- Metadata viewer/editor
+- Watermark Adder — add text or image watermarks to pages
+- Page Rotator — fix orientation by rotating selected pages
+- Metadata Editor — view and edit title, author, and other properties
-- Form filler
+- Form Filler — fill and edit PDF form fields
-- Signature
+- Digital Signature — add signature images to documents
+- Text Extractor — extract text content from PDF pages
-- Page numbering
+- Page Numbering — add customizable page numbers
-- Bookmark
+- Bookmark Manager — add and manage document bookmarks
-- Resizer
+- Page Resizer — change page dimensions to common sizes
+- OCR Tool — extract text from scanned documents (client‑side)
-- Annotation
+- Annotation Tool — add comments and notes to pages
-- Optimizer
+- Quality Optimizer — balance size and quality for better performance
-- OCR (optional – client‑side; may be disabled depending on build)
+- Compressor — reduce file size while maintaining quality

 ## Removed features (as requested)